Meghdad-k/Telegram-annotation-bot/README.md

-This is a Telegram bot to annotate photos
+This is a collection of alpha telegram bots